Le Vitel Etonné

 The name and the logo of the restaurant were created by Bob Noto well before the opening of the Vitel Etonné.
 Bob knew how to interpret Luisa’s enthusiasm with genius, inventing this playful and unique signature to which he added amusing versions over the years.

-The Chefs Mauro and Max choose seasonal produce from our loyal suppliers.
+The Chef Max chooses seasonal produce from our loyal suppliers.
 Slow Food presidia, Fassone meat, Cascina Mana eggs, mountain cheeses, fresh vegetables to name but a few of the talented producers and products, carefully selected to create traditional recipes from the cuisine of Piedmont and beyond.

 The “Vitello” as the restaurant is affectionately named by the most loyal customers, is located in the very heart of Turin, only a few steps away from tourist sites such as the Palazzo Reale, the Egyptian Museum, the Museum of the Risorgimento and the National Cinema Museum.
 The restaurant is also easily accessible from the Porta Nuova and Porta Susa railway stations with the public transport.